Herpes and Self-Esteem

 Relationship Patterns and Self-Worth

 I have been working with people affected by herpes for almost 25 years in various capacities.
 This has allowed me to watch countless stories unfold and learn about the dating and relationship patterns that tend to occur after a diagnosis.
-I have noticed that people who had very good self‑esteem and who chose loving, caring partners and secure relationships before their diagnosis tended to do the same after their diagnosis.
-Conversely, those who chose unavailable partners or relationships that felt insecure, tended to repeat those patterns.
+I have noticed that people who had very good self‑esteem and who chose loving, caring partners and secure relationships before their diagnosis tend to do the same after their diagnosis.
+On the other hand, those who chose unavailable partners or relationships that felt insecure before their diagnosis, tend to repeat those patterns after their diagnosis.

 A Psychodynamic Perspective